 Omnichannel commerce creates a seamless integration between multiple channels at once.
-Whether a customer is reading a product review, interacting with a brand on social media, browsing a magazine article, clicking on an email campaign, visiting the store, or viewing a video on a website, an omnichannel strategy will provide a consistent, personalized experience through your customer’s journey.
+A sound omnichannel strategy ensures a consistent, personalised experience for customers, whether they're reading reviews, engaging on social media, browsing articles, clicking emails, visiting stores, or watching website videos.
 Providing a seamless omnichannel journey for your customers can also strengthen your brand by creating consistency between your in-store and online experience.
 Why?
 Studies show that not only do customers prefer to shop this way (73 percent, according to Harvard Business Review), but it establishes brand loyalty – not a bad omnichannel strategy!1 All of your content and engagement with your customers are seamless on every level of your business, whether customers call, email, interact on social, shop online, watch your TV commercials or walk into your store.
 This connects the physical to the digital, which is also known as Online-to-Offline (O2O) commerce.

 Customer touchpoints are part of the brand experience – meaning the different points of customer contact from the beginning to the end of the omnichannel shopping experience.
 Customer habits show that consumers use an average of six touchpoints, and most use four touchpoints at least 50 percent of the time during the customer experience.2 Therefore, a seamless and unified brand experience is essential to any strategy that encourages touchpoints.

 There are key reasons why omnichannel commerce provides the best commerce strategy.